 - In Animorphs, this is one of the running gags.
 Ax, the local alien, calls the leader, Jake, "Prince Jake".
 It almost always ends with:

-- In A Song of Ice and Fire, during the duel between Oberyn Martell and Gregor Clegane, Gregor responds this way after Oberyn loudly and repeatedly accuses him of atrocities against his sister Elia and her child.
+- In A Song of Ice and Fire, during the duel between Oberyn Martell and Gregor Clegane, Gregor is reduced to screaming at his opponent to shut up after Oberyn loudly and repeatedly accuses him of atrocities against his sister Elia and her child.
 The scene is a Shout-Out to the above-mentioned climax of The Princess Bride.

 - Whose Line Is It Anyway?: The game "Two Line Vocabulary" loves this.
 Three people have to act out a scenario (improv) and one person (usually Colin) can say whatever he wants, while the other two can only use two lines.
 In the one with Whoopi Goldberg, her lines were "Have you thought it through?" and "that's impossible!"